-The following discussion and analysis should be read in conjunction with our financial statements and related notes and other financial information appearing elsewhere in this Annual Report on Form 10-K. Except as otherwise specified, references to "we," "us," "our," or the "Company" refer to Kayne Anderson BDC, LLC, a Delaware limited liability company, for the periods prior to its conversion to a Delaware corporation and to Kayne Anderson BDC, Inc., a Delaware corporation for the periods after its conversion to a Delaware corporation described elsewhere in this Form 10-K. We refer to KA Credit Advisors, LLC, our investment adviser, as our "Advisor."
+The following discussion and analysis should be read in conjunction with our financial statements and related notes and other financial information appearing elsewhere in this Annual Report on Form 10-K. Except as otherwise specified, references to "we," "us," "our," or the "Company" refer to Kayne DL 2021, Inc., a Delaware corporation.
+We refer to KA Credit Advisors II, LLC, our investment adviser, as our "Advisor."
 The Advisor also serves as our administrator (the "Administrator").
 We refer generally to Kayne Anderson Capital Advisors, L.P., an affiliate of the Advisor, as "Kayne Anderson."